atedja/go-arrayutil/README.md

 `InjectFunc`.
 For each element, the `InjectFunc` is passed a memo value and the element.
 The result becomes the memo value for the next iteration.

-If `nil` is passed to the `initial` memo yvalue, it will use the first element.
+If `nil` is passed to the `initial` memo value, it will use the first element.

 Example: